 It’s also a great packed lunch idea; so if you are looking for a work lunch, or even a healthy bite for your little one’s school lunch box, this is the recipe you need.

-How do you make asparagus, mushroom and leek quiche?
+How TO make asparagus, mushroom and leek quiche

-How do you make the mushroom and leek filling?
+How TO make the mushroom and leek filling

 - sautee the chopped mushrooms and leek until tender, and the liquid released is completely evaporated